adhirchakravarti/solace-test/DISCUSSION.md

 I realized that to improve performance on the backend, we need to filter at the query level.
 This proved a little bit tricky due to my inexperience with drizzle-orm.
 Eventually I arrived at the solution that is satisfactory considering the time-constraints.
 If I had more time, I would improve it such that even the phone numbers are searchable; currently that doesn't work.

-### Issues

-A few of the queries I tried before settling on the current one:
+Some of my naive attempts are filtering at the SQL query  level before settling on the current approach:

 ```
 const data = await db